 Same with watching TV in the living room…

 Jersey could usually sniff out the exact location of the remote control unit — no matter where it was!
-Whether it was stuck between the sofa cushions… or it had slid under the chair legs… even when the remote control was right where it belonged (on the end table in the living room), he would sit quietly in front of the table and wait for me to notice him looking at it.
+Whether it was stuck between the sofa cushions… or it had slid under the chair legs… even when the remote control was right where it belonged (on the end table in the living room)… he would sit quietly in front of the table and wait for me to notice him looking at it.

 What a smart dog, huh?

-It was so sweet to watch him ever-so-gently (and so proudly) carry that remote control to me each time.
+It was so sweet to watch my dog ever-so-gently (and so proudly) carry that TV remote control to me each time!

-The co-inventor of the remote control, a gentleman named Robert Adler, passed away in Boise today at the age of 93.
+The inventor of the remote control, a gentleman named Robert Adler, passed away in Boise today at the age of 93.
 Could we all take a moment of ‘mute’ to remember his passing?… At Mr. Adler’s request, he’ll be buried in the cushions of a sofa next to a quarter, a gum wrapper, and a comb.

 Read more about Robert Adler’s invention of the TV remote.

 I must say, we are blessed that Tenor truly does learn right from wrong the first (or at most second) time he does something mischievous.
 So, we are fortunate that things like this don’t happen in our home very often.

 We are 100% consistent about what we expect from our dogs.
-We are also 100% consistent with our rewards for their good behavior.
+We’re also 100% consistent with our rewards for their good behavior.
 It’s a win-win for everyone.

 He too, learned very early in his puppyhood that you can take the remote control to someone, but you can’t bite it or play with it.